lucalabs-de/end/README.md

 ### "notify-send --hint=string:end-type:battery 'battery low'".
 hint = "battery"

+### Specifies a custom timeout that overrides the urgency-based value.
+Again, a value of 0
+### means that the notification will not time out.
+timeout = 0

 ```
 ### Custom Notification Widgets
 We've seen that you can define your own notification widgets.